Searchable Directory >> Madison

 Contact: Rabbi Yona Matusof

-Hillel Foundation is a partner agency of the Milwaukee Jewish Federation.
+Hillel Foundation is a partner agency of the Milwaukee Jewish Federation and Jewish Federation of Madison.

 JEM is a student organization that provides a Jewish home away from home.
 All students are welcomed into the vibrant JEM community, regardless of background or affiliation.
 JEM has grown to be the largest birthright trip provider on the UW campus.
 Students are hosted by JEM families for home cooked Shabbat and Yom Tov meals both in our new Langdon St. center and at their homes.
 JEM has high holiday services, as well as many quality Jewish educational programs.